ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 6-part peals

+### 6-part peals - group [6.32]

-There can't be an exact 6-part bobs-only peal, but the group can generate blocks which link in pairs to give 3 round blocks.
+There can't be an exact 6-part bobs-only peal, but the group could generate blocks which link in pairs to give 3 round blocks.
 When I was working with Dr Michael Haythorpe he ran my program in 2013 and we found the following sets of an odd number of blocks, shown in file [odd.txt](odd.txt).
 Unfortunately I cannot see a way of linking the blocks with just bobs.
 That's an especial pity because the set giving 5 round blocks has only 402 bobs.

 We also found some single blocks, shown in file [single.txt](single.txt), which when expanded for a peal formed 2 or 6 round blocks (but unfortunately not 3).
 This shows that the 6-part graph is Hamiltonian.
 Example peals using singles are here: